 - Transfer to a wire rack to cool in the pan for 10 minutes.

-- Run a knife around the edge of the pan to loosen cake, then invert onto serving platter or cake stand.
-Let cool before serving.
+- Run a knife (or offset spatula) around the edge of the pan to loosen cake, then invert onto wire rack to cool completely.